 Security

-Docker Swarm relies on transport layer security (TLS) to carry out security and access control-related tasks.
+Docker Swarm relies on transport-layer security (TLS) to carry out access control-related tasks.

-Kubernetes supports multiple security protocols such as RBAC, SSL/TLS, secrets management, policies, and so on.
+Kubernetes supports multiple security protocols such as role-based access control (RBAC), SSL/TLS, secrets management, policies, and more.

 Load balancing